scala/docs.scala-lang/sips/sip-submission.md

 The SIP process involves the following parties:

-1. The SIP Authors
+1. The SIP Author(s)
-2. The Process lead
+2. The Process Lead
 3. The SIP Committee

-### The SIP Authors
+### The SIP Author(s)

-Authors are responsible for building consensus within the community and documenting dissenting opinions before the SIP is officially discussed by the SIP committee.
+Authors are responsible for building consensus within the community and documenting dissenting opinions before the SIP is officially discussed by the SIP Committee.
 Their goal is to convince the committee that their proposal is useful and addresses pertinent problems in the language as well as interactions with already existing features.
-Authors can change over the lifecycle of the SIP.
+Authors can change over the life-cycle of the SIP.

-### The Process lead
+### The Process Lead

-The Process lead is the responsible of the smooth running of SIPs and SLIPs.
+The Process Lead is the responsible of the smooth running of SIPs and SLIPs.
 He or she appoints the committee members, calls the meetings monthly, assigns new proposals to the members, and ensures that all of them are discussed within a short period of time.